alexjackhughes/titan/Readme.md

 Once you have cloned the repo, follow these steps to start a local development instance of the dashboard:

-1. Run the command `npm run dev` from root - this will install titan's dependencies, start the app and watch for changes in your files (including GraphQL files!):
+1. Run the command `npm run dev` from root - this will install titan's dependencies, start the app and watch for any changes in your files (including GraphQL files!):
 2. There is no step 2 - you're done! 🎉
    - Visit the website: [http://localhost:3000/](http://localhost:3000/)
    - Test GraphQL queries: [http://localhost:3000/graphiql](http://localhost:3000/graphiql)